AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 ░░░░░**MIDI**░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░

-To have VR Drums Ultimate Streamer communicate to a internal or external controller MIDI synthesizer.
+To have VR Drums Ultimate Streamer communicate to an internal or external controller MIDI synthesizer.
 Launch the MidiBridge.exe file located in VRDUS root installation folder.